Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia: Hamiltonian Monte Carlo

 Here we examine a very high SNR case, while a more complete and realistic analysis will be performed in a future work.
 The main advantage is the extremely cheap computational cost of this sampling.
 The chain we present here has 15000 steps, uses a 3 L-shaped detectors with \texttt{IMRPhenomXHM} and took only one CPU hour to run.
 From the corner plot in~\cref{fig:HMC}, we can see a good overlap between the FIM results (smooth curves) and the samples (irregular curves).
 The largest differences emerge in the intrinsic parameters, in particular the spins, where large non-gaussianities are expected.
 Most of the 2d contours are in very good agreement with the FIM result.
 Across all intrinsic and extrinsic parameters, the FIM predicted $68\%$ confidence regions (blue) and the Hamiltonian Monte Carlo posteriors (cyan) overlap almost exactly, with discrepancies in the one‐sigma widths of less $10\%$ for mass and distance parameters.
-For example, the chirp mass uncertainty is around $\sigma(\mathcal{M}_{c})\simeq 2\times 10^{-3} M_{\odot}$ in both methods, and the symmetric mass–ratio width agrees to better than $5 \%$.
-Among all parameters, the largest differences appear in the mass ratio and in the spin amplitudes, which were expected given the known non-Gaussianity of these posteriors, but overall, the two approaches yield quantitatively similar uncertainty estimates.
+For example, the chirp mass uncertainty is around $\sigma(\mathcal{M}_{c})\simeq 2\times 10^{-3} M_{\odot}$ in both methods, and the symmetric mass-ratio width agrees to better than $5 \%$.
+Among all parameters, the largest differences appear in the mass ratio and in the spin amplitudes, which were expected given the known non-Gaussianity of these posteriors~\cite{Ashton:2021anp, KAGRA:2021TC3}, but overall, the two approaches yield quantitatively similar uncertainty estimates.
+Possible reasons for the differences in the intrinsic parameters include the fact that our sampler is informed by the FIM, making it more difficult to sample in regions where the curvature is different from the expected one.
+However, a better analysis of the performance of this sampler would require a P-P plot study, which is beyond the scope of this analysis.